Gain the preparation you need for an exciting career in accounting-related occupations.

 The Associate+Bachelor’s Degree Program in accounting technology prepares you to complete an RIT bachelor’s degree.
 In this option, upon successful completion of the AAS degree in accounting technology, provided you maintain a 2.5 or higher grade point average in the program, you will enroll into RIT’s School of Individualized Study where you can pursue a bachelor’s degree in applied arts and science.

-As a student in the accounting technology program, you will be required to complete a cooperative (co-op) work experience prior to graduation.
+Students in the accounting technology program are required to complete a cooperative education experience prior to graduation.
 You may schedule your co-op after completing your second-year academic requirements.

 Essential Document Production